bubdm/etlbox.docu/ETLBoxDocu/articles/controlflow/overview_controlflow.md

 ## Why not Entitiy Framework

 ETLBox was designed to be used as an ETL object library.
-Therefore, the user normally deals with big data, some kind of datawarehouse structures and is used to have full control over the database.
+Therefore, the user normally deals with big data, some kind of data warehouse structures and is used to have full control over the database.
 With the underlying power of ADO.NET - which is used by ETLBox - you have full access to the database and basically can do anything you are used to do with sql on the server.
 As EF (Entity Framework) is a high sophisticated ORM tool, it comes with the downside that you can only do things on a database that
 EF allows you to do.
-But as EF does not incorporate all the possibilities that you can do with SQL and ADO.NET on a Sql Server, Entitity Framework normally isn't a good choice for creating ETL jobs.
+But as EF does not incorporate all the possibilities that you can do with SQL and ADO.NET on a Sql Server, Entity Framework normally isn't a good choice for creating ETL jobs.
 This is also true for other ORM tools.